corda/corda/docs/source/merkle-trees.rst

 ---------------------

 Transactions are split into leaves, each of them contains either input, output, command or attachment.
-Additionally, in transaction id calculation we use other fields of ``WireTransaction`` like timestamp, notary, type and sorted signers.
+Additionally, in transaction id calculation we use other fields of ``WireTransaction`` like timestamp, notary, type and signers.
 Next, the Merkle tree is built in the normal way by hashing the concatenation of nodes’ hashes below the current one together.
 It’s visible on the example image below, where ``H`` denotes sha256 function, "+" - concatenation.